113ll3/Ibmclouddocscli/idt/eclipsetools.md

 Diego is a new Cloud Foundry architecture that Cloud Foundry instances use to manage running application containers.
 Diego architecture replaces the Droplet Execution Agents (DEA) architecture that Cloud Foundry previously used.
 Cloud Foundry installations are going to be moved to Diego, and user applications automatically and transparently switch to the new architecture.

-IBM Eclipse Tools for IBM Cloud supports Diego and DEA.
+IBM Eclipse Tools for IBM Cloud support Diego and DEA.
 You can publish applications, enable incremental application publishing, and debug applications.
 Diego also allows IBM Eclipse Tools for IBM Cloud to create Secure Shell (SSH) tunnels into deployed Cloud applications, which allows faster and more reliable connections to Cloud applications while debugging.
 You can also enable SSH so that you can create your own tunnels to access application resources.

 Complete the following steps to use the Diego architecture for your applications before Cloud switches to deploying with Diego by default: